A. General Notes

 - If someone appears in footage from a different title that is already listed in the database (or that should be listed), they should not have an additional cast credit added.
 The footage should instead be noted as a movie link.

-- If an actor is listed more than once in the credits for playing multiple roles, list them once in the position of their first appearance (see cast orders), and separate the other roles in the character field with slashes, i.e., Role1/Role2/Role3 (This refers to the actor's first appearance in the cast list rather than the appearance order of the multiple characters).
+- If a cast member is listed more than once in the credits for playing multiple roles, list them once in the position of their first appearance (see cast orders), and separate the other roles in the character field with slashes, i.e., Role1/Role2/Role3 (This refers to the cast member's first appearance in the cast list rather than the appearance order of the multiple characters).
 Please do not put spaces either side of the slashes.
 If you notice that one of their multiple roles is missing or needs correcting, please submit your amendment with all the roles again, as above, separated by slashes.
 Do not submit the missing or corrected role on its own.
+If the same individual is credited twice under different names in the credits roll as well as playing separate characters you would need to add multiple (as) credits for each credited name in the attribute field in the order they appear e.g. (as Tim Smith) (as Timothy Smith).

 - If a title is later shown as an episode of a series then it should be added as a shell episode.
 No filmography credits relating to the original title should be added to the shell to avoid crediting the work twice on the name pages of those involved.
 If the individual contributed to new material relating solely to that episode i.e. hosting segment then they are valid credits and may be added to the shell episode).
 Please also add a trivia item and a movie connection linking the episode to the original title page.